-As many Islanders continue to face their own financial In June, we announced our water charges for 2025.
-At 5.7%, the challenges with even small changes being felt, we work hard tariff increase is once again in line with inflation (March 2024: to keep any increases as low as possible.
-We actively help any 5.7%).
-We consider this increase to be proportionate to both customers experiencing financial hardship and encourage them cover our operational costs and allow us to continue with our to adopt water-saving practices to reduce their bills.
-We provide current capital investment programme. information on our website about how to save water, including an app to analyse household consumption and handy tools to help lower water usage.
+As many Islanders continue to face their own financial challenges with even small changes being felt, we work hard to keep any increases as low as possible.
+We actively help any customers experiencing financial hardship and encourage them to adopt water-saving practices to reduce their bills.
+We provide information on our website about how to save water, including an app to analyse household consumption and handy tools to help lower water usage.
 From October 2023 to September 2024, 134 water saving kits were ordered from us online and more than 200 people used the GetWaterFit app.